 Know Before You Go

-It is open 8 a.m. to 6 p.m. from Monday to Friday.
+It is open from 8 a.m. to 6 p.m. from Monday through Friday.
 You can get there by yellow or blue trams from the town centre.
 Tickets can be bought on board and you get off at the University stop.
-There are good views from the top ,as the building is the second-highest building in Sheffield.
+There are good views from the top, as the building is the second-highest in Sheffield.